faisitalia/OpenMED/docker/useful_commands.md

 To be used from inside this folder

+## To check whatever is running onto your machine

+docker ps

 ## To shutdown whatever is up at the moment

 docker compose down -v